digitalearthafrica/deafrica-docs/data_specs/index.rst

        :doc:`Africapolis_urban_specs`

-       Africapolis is a research and data visualisation tool used to map, analyse and understand urbanisation and urban growth in Africa.
+       Africapolis dataset enables analysis and understanding of urbanization and urban growth in Africa.

        :doc:`More <Africapolis_urban_specs>`